peterhellberg/zon/README.md

-# zon - Zig Zon encoding/decoding for Go ⚡
+# ZON encoding/decoding for Go ⚡

-`zon` is a Go library for marshaling and unmarshaling [Zig Zon](https://ziglang.org/) data, similar in usage to `encoding/json`.
+`zon` is a Go library for marshaling and unmarshaling [ZON](https://ziglang.org/) data, similar in usage to `encoding/json`.

+> [!IMPORTANT]
+> This library is not yet battle-tested; consider it more of an experiment :)

 ## Features

-- Marshal Go primitives and structs into Zig Zon format
+- Marshal Go primitives and structs into ZON format
-- Unmarshal Zig Zon data into Go values
+- Unmarshal ZON data into Go values
 - Support for `Encoder` and `Decoder`
 - Handles booleans, numbers, strings, slices, maps, and structs